The Negative Impact of TikTok on Teens

 TikTok is a massively popular video app among teens and tweens.
-Users can upload and share 60 second videos of themselves dancing, lip syncing, or doing dangerous or provocative stunts.
+Users can upload and share 15-second to 3-minute videos of themselves dancing, lip-syncing, teaching a skill, or highlighting a hobby.
+Unfortunately, TikTok can also have a negative impact on teens by encouraging them to participate in dangerous social media challenges, connecting them with bullies or predators, or encouraging screen time addiction.
 Parents should learn what TikTok is and then talk with their kids about properly using the app.

 Potential negative effects of TikTok